Bimplus/bimplus-renderer-angular-example/documentation/readme.txt

   const environment = "dev";
   this.api = new WebSdk.Api(WebSdk.createDefaultConfig(environment));

-- after initialization you can use all websdk functions e.g. this.api.authorize.post(email,password, appId)
+- after initialization you need to get a valid token via the OIDC authorization and use it for all API calls.

 How to work with Bimplus Renderer (see file viewport.service.ts in this example):